Lauren Woods: Looking Down On My Soul

-(S)Port of San Francisco

-In her single-channel video piece, (S)Port of San Francisco, Woods creates an "ethno-fictive" study by turning her camera on white responses to an African-American dance group performance on the Embarcadero in San Francisco.

-In an interview, Woods said that her work examines whiteness "through the platform of 'The Black Body' which is really a product of white psyche."
-In (S)Port, she zooms in on particular faces in the audience, slows down the speed, and adds a nostalgic musical fragment seemingly lifted from a midcentury Hollywood soundtrack, all of which creates a surreal landscape superimposed on the everyday scene.
-Here, the viewer can examine manifestations of this white psyche – "real" and/or "imagined" – in the audience members' body language, and perhaps in the viewer herself.

 American Monument

 American Monument is an artwork that examines cultural conditions under which African Americans have lost their lives to police violence.
 American Monument, Archive I, is an interactive sound sculpture that allows visitors to play audio material of police brutality against African Americans.
 This audio material was gathered in 2018 when American Monument initiated an extensive Freedom of Information Act request process.
 The material gathered from that request include close readings of use-of-force reports, prosecutor reports, witness testimonies, 911 calls, bystander and body/dash cam videos that show dominant white culture justifying fatal police violence.
 Archive I is placed in a grid of silently spinning black and white turntables on pedestals, each turntable representing one police murder.
 Supporting the main sculpture is Archive II which displays documents associated with each case of police murder.